What? Will a man rob God? Well, yes, he certainly will! Well, just who are these men, who rob God? And how does this robbery occur?

 Isn’t it telling that Paul was collecting an offering for the saints in Jerusalem, who were starving, and suffering great need?
 Think about it, if the saints in Jerusalem were starving, shouldn’t the Temple tithes have been used to feed them?
 They weren’t, because Messiah’s followers were outside of the tithe system, and did not benefit from it.
 So, Paul had to collect a free-will offering for them.

 It is abundantly clear that the Old Testament Temple tithing system is not for us.
-So, make no mistake, each Sunday morning, God is being robbed, and it is the man in the fancy suit, who is robbing God!
+So, make no mistake, every Sunday morning, God is being robbed, and it is the man in the fancy suit, who is robbing Him!